-Also, read all safety labels on your ATV and watch attentively your SAFETY VIDEO.
+Also, read all safety labels on your ATV and watch attentively the SAFETY VIDEO located at https://can-am.brp.com/off-road/safety.

 This vehicle is mainly for general recreational use but it may also be used for utility purposes.